learnitmyway/learnitmyway/content/post/resources-for-every-developer.md

   - Theory of Constraints: any improvements made anywhere besides the bottleneck are an illusion
   - Left unchecked, technical debt will ensure that the only work that gets done is unplanned work
   - Until code is in production, no value is actually being generated
-  - Every industry and company that is no bringing software to the core of their business will be disrupted
+  - Every industry and company that is not bringing software to the core of their business will be disrupted

 Timeline: